Jean-Baptiste Coffinhal: Thermidorian reaction

 The Revolutionary Tribunal itself had been suspended by this time, and he was condemned to death on 18 Thermidor (6 August 1794) by the criminal tribunal of the département, based on simple identification.
 The same day, the tumbrel took him on his own from the Conciergerie to the Place de Grève where he was guillotined.
 It is said that as he mounted the scaffold, the jeering crowd yelled at him the phrase he had used so much when presiding at the Revolutionary Tribunal - 'Coffinhal, tu n'as pas la parole!' ('Coffinhal, it's not your turn to speak!').
-He was the fifty-fifth person executed under the purges of the Thermidorian reaction.
+He was the 55th person executed under the purges of the Thermidorian reaction.

-After his execution, an inventory was drawn up of his possessions, which included a cellar of 237 bottles of wine, with 300 empty bottles, and a further full barrel, amounting to 225 liters of wine all told.
+After his execution, an inventory was drawn up of his possessions, which included a cellar of 237 bottles of wine, with 300 empty bottles, and an additional full barrel, amounting to 225 litres of wine all told.